algorandfoundation/specs/dev/crypto.md

   -- The signature information, encoded as described [above](#signature-format),
     under msgpack key `s`.

-- The Merkle proof for the signatures revealed above, under msgpack key `S`.
-The Merkle proof is an array of 32-byte hash digests.

-- The Merkle proof for the participants revealed above, under msgpack key `P`.
+- A sequence of positions, under msgpack key `pr`, the sequence defines the order of the participant whose signature is being revealed. i.e \newline _PositionToReveal_ = [IntToInd(coin$_{0}$),...,IntToInd(coin$_{numReveals-1}$)]

-Note that, although the compact certificate contains a commitment to the signatures, it does not contain a commitment to the participants.
+Note that, although the state proof contains a commitment to the signatures, it does not contain a commitment to the participants.
-The set of participants must already be known in order to verify a compact certificate.
-In practice, a commitment to the participants is stored in the block header of an earlier block.
+The set of participants must already be known in order to verify a state proof.
+In practice, a commitment to the participants is stored in the block header of an earlier block, and in the state proof message that was proven by the previous state proof.

 [ledger-spec]: https://github.com/algorand/spec/ledger.md
 [abft-spec]: https://github.com/algorand/spec/abft.md